gurusharma/RFID/README.md

 Prices may change over time and some of the prices are in USD, so, please verify before making a purchase.

 ### Time Commitment
-This was part of a project course, divided over period of 12 weeks, but the actual work hours spent on it were 3 to 5 hours every week.
-If the project is the only thing you have to do then it should take less than a week depending on how you divide tasks and deal with delays associated with finding and purchasing items.
-The table below gives approximate time breakdown per task:
+This was part of a project course, divided over a period of 12 weeks, but the actual work hours spent on it were 3 to 5 hours every week.
+If the project is the only thing you have to do, then it should take less than a week, depending on how you divide tasks and deal with delays associated with finding and purchasing items.
+The table below gives an approximate time breakdown per task:

 |    Tasks                                           	|    Time   Required to Finish Successfully    	|
 |----------------------------------------------------	|----------------------------------------------	|